Waikato/wekaDeeplearning4j/docs/user-guide/data.md

 - `numChannels`: Depth of the image (e.g.: RGB images have a depth of 3, whereas Greyscale images have a depth of 1)
 - `imagesLocation`: The absolute path to the location of the images listed in the meta-data ARFF file

-## TextEmbeddingInstanceIterator
+## Cnn/RnnTextEmbeddingInstanceIterator
 If you are going to process text data, it is usually necessary to project the documents into an embedding space.
 This means, each token (e.g. a word) is mapped with the help of an embedding into a certain feature space.
 That is, each document will then contain a series of vectors, where each vector represents a token in the embedding space.
-The `TextEmbeddingInstanceIterator` accepts datasets containing a document and a class as shown below:
+The `Cnn/RnnTextEmbeddingInstanceIterator` accepts datasets containing a document and a class as shown below:
 ```
 @RELATION 'imdb-reviews'